uber/piranha/generic/README.md

 ## Getting started with Piranha

+*Please refer to our demo -`generic/piranha-tree-sitter/run_piranha_demo.sh` and `generic/piranha-tree-sitter/demo/` to quickly get started with Piranha.*
+*Please refer to our test cases at `src/test-resources/<language>/` as a reference to handle more complicated scenarios*

-Check if the current version of Piranha supports the required language.
+First, check if the current version of Piranha supports the required language.
-If so, then check if the API usage is similar to the ones provided in the test suite at `/src/test-resources/<language>/configurations/rules.toml`.
+If so, then check if the API usage is similar to the ones provided in the test suite at `/demo/<language>/configurations/rules.toml`.
 If not, adapt these examples to your requirements.
 Look at the [tree-sitter query documentation](https://tree-sitter.github.io/tree-sitter/using-parsers#pattern-matching-with-queries) for more information on how to construct tree-sitter queries.
-Now adapt the `/src/test-resources/<language>/configurations/piranha_arguments.toml` as per your requirements.
+Now adapt the `/demo/<language>/configurations/piranha_arguments.toml` as per your requirements.
 For instance, you may want to update the value corresponding to the `@stale_flag_name` and `@treated`.
 If your rules do not contain require other tags feel free to remove them from your `piranha_arguments.toml`.
-In most cases, one will not require `/src/test-resources/<language>/configurations/edges.toml`.
+In most cases, one will not require `/demo/<language>/configurations/edges.toml`.
-Please refer to the `run_piranha_demo.sh` and `demo/` directory to understand how to quickly get stated with Piranha.

 For more details on how to configure Piranha to a new feature flag API see section [Onboarding a new feature flag API](onboarding-a-new-feature-flag-api).
 For more details on how to configure Piranha to a new language see section [Onboarding a new language flag](onboarding-a-new-language).